BlueBrain/plastyfire/README.rst

 -----------------------------------------------

 Writing simulation related files (BlueConfig, user.target, batch scripts)

 .. code-block::

   python simwriter.py

 Run single sim for testing purpose
-(For a single gid get's C_pre, and C_post, and the potentiation, and depression thresholds derived from those for all it's afferents)
+(For a single gid gets C_pre, and C_post, and the potentiation, and depression thresholds derived from those for all it's afferents)

 .. code-block::

   source setupenv.sh  # it has hardcoded virtualenv and x86_64 path, which you might want to change